ducky4life/web-autocorrector/README.md

 ## features

+- queryable api using curl
 - custom dictionary file from uploads or web url or local file path
 - export to file as json object/python dictionary
+- import input file from uploads or web url or input textbox

 ## Usage (Python)